person cooking at a stove

 Equipment

-• Large flameproof casserole dish / Dutch oven
+• Large flameproof casserole dish or Dutch oven

 Ingredients